 Atlanta is famous for its mild winters and hot, humid summers, sometimes hitting clear over 100 degrees.
 While the summers are typically humid, that doesn’t necessarily mean steady rainfall.
 Drought is not uncommon, and when coupled with poor attention to the lawn by homeowners, the combination can serve as a one-two punch to your lawn.

-The reason most homeowners and investors choose to use Zoysia grass is its high tolerance to a wide array of wind, cold, and rain conditions.
+The reason most homeowners and investors choose to use Zoysia grass in Georgia is its high tolerance to a wide array of wind, cold, and rain conditions.
 This is the same type of lawn used by most golf courses to make tee-off areas and fairways, and it is a great choice for an owner wanting a great-looking lawn, especially when there is light shade present in some areas.

 What type of Zoysia is right for you?